DevanandMukka/Udacity_Disaster_Pipeline_ML/README.md

 #### Results

-The exploration and anlyasis of this data has been posted in Medium as a blogspot and you can access the same [here](https://medium.com/@devanand.mukka/foreign-trade-of-india-a-sneak-peak-83c8b38b5e21).

 Subject to the succesful execution of the code, you can able to get the information in the final app about the segment of emergency thus making easy for any organization to take steps.